 Author contributions.
 SK and MY conceptualized the project.
 SK collected and processed the experimental data and performed the numeric tests.
 SK, GJ and MY discussed the numeric and experimental results.
-VNS performed the Monte-Carlo simulations and analyzed the conformational ensemble with input from MY.
-MQ, MF and MH synthesized the model compound 1 under the supervision of AG.
-The manuscript was written by SK and edited by VNS, AG, GJ, and MY
+VNS performed the Monte Carlo simulations and analysed the conformational ensemble with input from MY.
+MQ, MF and MH synthesized model compound 1 under the supervision of AG.
+The manuscript was written by SK and edited by VNS, AG, GJ and MY.

 Competing interests.
-The authors declare no competing interests
+The contact author has declared that none of the authors has any competing interests.